Schislyaev/Cell_life/README.md

 <h1>Life and death primitive emulation</h1>

-А set of cells is rendomly created with a set of parameters.
+А set of cells is randomly created with a set of parameters.
 1. Gender
 2. Color
 3. Strength